 Have you ever seen the cult classic Harold and Maud?
 How about Rosemary’s Baby?
 Well, then you’ve seen Ruth Gordon!
-What does she have to do with baby history?
-Well, it’s not about the spawn of Satan but its still pretty evil.
+But what does she have to do with baby history?
+This article is not about the spawn of Satan but it’s arguably still pretty evil.

 Mellin’s Food, a powder of wheat bran and malted barley, was popular on both sides of the Atlantic.
-They knowingly falsely claimed their product was the “perfect substitute for mother’s milk” and that bottle-fed babies of the time were just as healthy (even healthier!) than breastfed babies– Mellin’s even took out ads disguised as front-page news during cholera epidemics claiming their product (which required mixing with the very water and/or milk transmitting cholera) would keep babies safe.
+They knowingly falsely claimed their product was the “perfect substitute for mother’s milk” and that bottle-fed babies of the time were just as healthy (even healthier!) than breastfed babies.
+Mellin’s even took out ads disguised as front-page news during cholera epidemics claiming their product would keep babies safe, yet, their product required mixing with the very water or milk which were transmitting cholera.

-In the U.S., in 1912, 40,000 children under two died from diarrhoea or enteritis, primarily due to contaminated/infected dairy milk, unsanitary bottles, and unsafe drinking water.
+In the U.S., in 1912, more than 40,000 children under two died from diarrhoea or enteritis, primarily due to contaminated or infected dairy milk, unsanitary bottles, and unsafe drinking water.
 Bottle feeding was a deadly business even before considering nutrition.
-And as to the nutrition, they were promoting the same “food” for rapidly growing infants and elderly, inactive people, a clear view of how infants and invalids were perceived– and likely treated– at the time.
+As to the nutrition, Mellin’s were promoting the same “food” for rapidly growing infants and elderly, inactive people, a clear view of how infants and invalids alike were perceived, and treated, at the time.

-So I hope you found this interesting!
+I hope you found this interesting.
 What are your thoughts on Ruth Gordon?
-Predatory infant formula marketing?
+On predatory infant formula marketing?
 Were your grandparents or great (great?) grandparents Mellin Babies?
 Any vintage bottle collectors out there find any Mellin’s Food imprints?
-Let us know in the comments!

 No Author.
 6 Jan 1947.
 “Years Ago.”
 Life Magazine.
 Google.

 Mellin’s Food.
 1905.
 “Care and Feeding of Infants.”
 Boston: Mellin’s Food Company.
 Archive.org.